Run detail

 Committed joint accuracy: 82.98%

-Committed finger accuracy on non-REST: 85.90%
+Committed finger accuracy on non-rest: 85.90%

-Applicability FP on true REST: 27.79%
+Applicability FP on true rest: 27.79%

-Applicability FN on true non-REST: 3.68%
+Applicability FN on true non-rest: 3.68%

-Would-send precision on non-REST: 89.62%
+Would-send precision on non-rest: 89.62%

-Would-send recall on non-REST: 10.57%
+Would-send throughput coverage on non-rest: 10.57%

-False REST actuation rate: 1.71%
+False rest actuation rate: 1.71%

-Non-REST NONE count: 0
+Non-rest NONE count: 0

-Committed non-REST + NONE rate: 0.00%
+Committed non-rest + NONE rate: 0.00%

-Committed REST + active-finger rate: 0.00%
+Committed rest + active-finger rate: 0.00%

-Sent non-REST + NONE rate: 0.00%
+Sent non-rest + NONE rate: 0.00%

-Sent REST + active-finger rate: 0.00%
+Sent rest + active-finger rate: 0.00%

 Deployment pair invariant: passed